- In-Home Senior Care ensures the safe loving of loved ones.

-- All In-home caregivers Staff is Bonded and Insured.
+- All In-home caregiving staff is bonded and insured.

-- All non-professional staff received training through our RN supervised Certified Home Health Aide training program prior to placement in the home.
+- All non-professional staff receive training through our RN supervised Certified Home Care Aide training program prior to placement in the home.

 - Personal hygiene, Bathing, Dressing

 - Reading, Conversation, Games, Music, Art, or any activity your loved one enjoys.
 And homemakers may escort your loved one to various activities such as medical appointments, shopping, trips, etc.

 Live-In Caregivers: They are home care aides who stay at the client’s home 24 hours a day.
 The Live-In Caregiver works 16 hours a day with the client and sleeps at the home for 8 hours.
 This helps ensure one’s safety at nighttime.

 Nurses (RN’s, LPN’s): Professional staff who provide care management and supervision of care for consumers.

 - History and Physical screening

 - Coordinates Long Term Plan with Care Team

 - Supervision of Home Care Aides and Nurse Assistants